 Lifestyle choices can also result in a loss of bone density, even in patients without a hip replacement surgery.
 Smoking and drinking alcohol are two choices that can have significant effects on bone density.

 Bone density loss doesn’t have to be your fate, as there are numerous ways to fight it after your hip replacement.
-If you are concerned, schedule an appointment today to discuss it with your New Orleans orthopedic surgeon.
+If you are concerned, Schedule a Consultation today to discuss it with your New Orleans orthopedic surgeon.